Rastyaa/antigravity-usage-bar/README.md

 ## 🏗️ Architecture

-Originally built as a Python (PyQt6) script, this project has been fully migrated to a Node.js/TypeScript architecture using `systray2`.
+Othis project has been fully build with Node.js/TypeScript architecture using `systray2`.
 It features a custom slot-based menu update system to ensure dynamic arrays render correctly on Linux GTK environments.